Siddhant-Ray/siddhant-ray.github.io/_pages/about.md

 <p align="justify">
 I am a third year PhD student in Computer Science at the <a href = "https://cs.uchicago.edu/academics/phd/"> University of Chicago</a>, advised by <a href ="https://people.cs.uchicago.edu/~junchenj/"> Junchen Jiang</a> and <a href ="https://people.cs.uchicago.edu/~feamster/"> Nick Feamster</a>.
 I am interested efficient serving systems for Large Language Models while using LLM application feedback and in machine learning methods for performance improvements in computer networks and systems. </p>

+<p align="justify"> Currently, I am working on obtaining better quality-efficiency tradeoffs in multi-agent LLM system serving, focusing on <i> joint agent-memory and KV Cache management. </i> </p>

-<p align="justify"> Currently I work on <i> joint optimizations </i> in Retrieval-Augmented-Generation (RAG) systems on quality and delay with <i> query level configuration selection and resource scheduling </i>.
-I also work on using <i> Transformer models </i> for per-packet latency prediction to <i> improve queue selection and reduce tail-latency </i> for latency sensitive applications. </p>
+<p align="justify"> Earlier I have worked on <i> joint quality-delay optimizations </i> in Retrieval-Augmented-Generation systems with query level configuration selection and resource scheduling <b>(METIS, SOSP'25)</b>.
+I also worked on Transformer models for <i> per-packet latency prediction </i> enabling tail-latency reduction for latency sensitive applications<b>(SwiftQueue, NINeS'26)</b>.</p>

 <p align="justify"> In the past, I have worked on advances in Software Defined Networking, programmable networks and cloud computing.
-Additionally I have spent some time working on developing NLP techniques to analyse political corpora. </p>
+Additionally I have spent some time developing NLP techniques to analyse political corpora. </p>

 <p align="justify"> I'm fortunate to be additionally supported by the <a href ="https://news.uchicago.edu/story/205-million-gifts-support-expansion-initiatives-computer-science"> Liew Family Graduate Fellowship</a>.
 Prior to starting my PhD, I earned my MSc in Electrical Engineering and Information Technology at <a href ="https://ee.ethz.ch/studies/master-s-programmes/main-master.html"> ETH Zurich</a> and my B.Tech in Electronics and Communication Engineering at <a href="https://vit.ac.in/schools/school-of-electronics-engineering">VIT Vellore</a>. </p>